 Restitution, Fines, and Refunds: In cases that involve damage to personal, University, or private property, full restitution is typically required.
 Fines may result when the Hearing Officer believes they are appropriate.
 Restitution and/or fines should be paid by check or money order.
 In cases of suspension or expulsion, there is no refund of University fees.
 Tuition and room and board charges may be refunded consistent with University refund policies.

 Educational Sanction: A proscribed activity designed to assist the student in understanding how his or her actions affect the community and/or to contribute to the betterment of the community.
-Such action is available at any level to supplement or replace any other judicial action.
+Such action is available at any level to supplement or replace any other Student Conduct action.

 Behavioral Contract: These contracts are written to provide very clear expectations regarding a student's behavior within given circumstances.
 Probation is typically part of the contract.

 Campus Restriction: Students may be restricted from access to residential facilities or other campus facilities, activities, or services.
 A student may also be barred from the entire campus if past behavior threatens the health, safety, or well-being of any member (including self) of the University community.